kvann22/Projects/README.md

 # Projects
-This repisitory contains my current and past projects.
-I am hoping to see alot of development and skill advancment as I continue learning.
+This repisitory contains my current projects.
+I am including my code and database as well with each project.